safar-india-org/safar-website/content/what-we-do/practice-to-theory.md

 ### 12 Week Course on Social Accountability, National Law School, Benguluru

 There is an urgent need to incorporate the practice and deliberations around social accountability into academic curricula that deal with citizen-state relationships.
 Students should be able to engage with and contribute to this growing body of knowledge both theoretically and in practice.
-In this context SAFAR, in collaboration with the National Law School of India University (NLSIU), will offer a two-credit course (40 hours) on Social Accountability for students of law and public policy at NLSIU.
+In this context SAFAR, in collaboration with the National Law School of India University (NLSIU), will offer a two-credit course (40 hours) on Social Accountability for students of law and public policy at NLSIU, Benguluru.

 <a href="https://www.cbgaindia.org/wp-content/uploads/2019/04/Explorations-in-the-Concept-of-Social-Accountability.pdf" class="btn btn-lg" target="_blank">
     <i class="far fa-file-alt"></i> Explorations in the concept of Social Accountability